afindlay/open-training/README.md

 # open-training
-Open Training material with CC-BY-SA licence
+Open Training material under a CC-BY-SA licence

+Slides, notes and exercises for training courses, mostly related to LDAP.
+This is material written by Andrew Findlay and used in many training sessions since 2000.